 Scalable technology solutions that meet the special needs of vulnerable residents and focus in particular on promoting digital equality will be sought during all the three piloting rounds.
 During the first round of pilots, the City of Helsinki will carry out a maximum of five pilots.
 The cities of Amsterdam and Porto will be implementing a total of 12 pilots.

 Four challenges named based on a needs assessment

 Before opening the open call for applications, Helsinki, Amsterdam and Porto each carried out their own needs assessments.
 The most critical challenges and target groups for the pilots were identified based on the assessments.
 Particular attention was paid to the possibility of refining the proposed technological solutions using the co-creation method.

-In Helsinki, four challenges were included in the open call to find technological solutions for the long-term unemployed, intellectually disabled people, senior citizens and immigrants, among others.
+In Helsinki, four challenges were included in the open call to find technological solutions for the long-term unemployed, intellectually disabled people, senior citizens and non-Finnish speakers, among others.
 The pilots will be carried out in cooperation with the City of Helsinki Service Centre (two pilots), the Rehabilitating Work Activities of the City of Helsinki Health and Social Services (two pilots) and the Virtual Services for the Disabled unit (one pilot).
 The aim of the current open call is to find solutions to the following challenges:

 - How can the digital skills of the long-term unemployed be evaluated and developed to better meet the needs of working life?

 - How can people with intellectual disabilities improve social skills and digital know-how through accessible virtual technologies?